 Heavy Breathing, 2018

 Born to Run is an audio chapbook that collages descriptions of running and jogging from about 60 novels.
 There’s everything in here from Stephen King’s The Running Man to Cynthia Voigt’s The Runner, with a sprinkling of works by authors like Charles Dickens, Agatha Christie and Samuel R. Delany.
-To experience this piece, a listener would get on a treadmill or elliptical, put on headphones and press play.
+To fully experience this piece, a listener would get on a treadmill or elliptical, put on headphones and press play.

 Born to Run premiered at Yerba Buena Center for the Arts in June 2018.
 Later that summer it appeared in Meme Space, Taipei, and the Bangkok Biennial.

 Portrait of the Artist as an Unborn Child Star

 This is a collage of audiobooks related to childhood and gender that I live mixed using different browser windows.
 It's also part of an ongoing series of works made under this title.
 Another "Portrait" appeared as a "night novel" and was published by Gauss PDF in 2015.
 More on that project here.

 Howl in Six Voices